-As part of our ongoing effort to improve the graduate experience in the Master of Liberal Studies and Diploma in Liberal Studies programs, and to gather data for our SACS accreditation program assessment, the GLS Program Office conducts ongoing program evaluation.
+As part of our ongoing effort to improve the graduate experience in the GLS degree and certificate programs, and to gather data for SACS accreditation program assessment, the GLS Program Office conducts ongoing program evaluation.

 Your satisfaction and evaluation of your educational experiences are important to us and will be used to determine if goals and objectives were met and to improve the program.
-We encourage all students to help us with these important endeavors by completing all requested evaluations, surveys, assessments and feedback requests in a thorough and timely manner.
+We encourage all students to help us with these important endeavors by completing all requested evaluations, surveys, assessments, and feedback requests in a thorough and timely manner.
 Your input counts!